 \section{Conclusion}

-In this paper, we presented \sol{}, a technique to leverage the MIG functionality on NVIDIA A100 GPUs to dynamically partition GPU resources among co-located jobs. \sol{} achieves an average job completion time that is lower than the unpartitioned GPU scheme by 49\% and is within 10\% of the Oracle technique.
+In this paper, we presented \sol{}, a technique to leverage the MIG functionality on NVIDIA A100 GPUs to dynamically partition GPU resources among co-located jobs. \todo{\sol{} deploys a learning-based method to quickly find the optimal MIG partition for a given job mix running in MPS.} \sol{} \todo{is evaluated using a variety of deep learning workloads and} achieves an average job completion time that is lower than the unpartitioned GPU scheme by 49\% and is within 10\% of the Oracle technique.